pushpakmalviyadata-analyst/Pizza_Sales_Analysis/Project_Details.md

 - Peak hours: 12–1 PM and 5–8 PM
 - Classic category contributes highest sales
 - Large size pizzas generate maximum revenue

+## Conclusion
+The project demonstrates how SQL and Excel can be used together for business analysis.